teissem/DataSaver/doc/architecture.md

 The configuration package permits to parse the configuration file.
 For the moment, the only format available for the configuration file is JSON format.

+To declare a new configuration format, you just have to create a new file in configuration package which create the struct configuration.
+The format of the function must be : `func(path string) (*Configuration, error)`.

+After that, declare it in `SupportedConfigurationFormat` with the file extension waited and the function created.

 ## Datasource

 The datasource package permits to get data from different sources.
 The currently available sources are :